aeraglyx/website/content/blog/keyboard-layout.md

 After nearly a year, here are my thoughts:

 ### The Good

 - Left hand is overall fantastic, `nrts` home-row is goated.
 Interestingly, when I'm focusing on accuracy, I'm mentally more aware of the left hand.
 Possibly because the load of the left side is more spread out between all the keys.

 - Alternation.
 This is of course a personal preference, but I definitely enjoy the rhythmic feel more than Colemak's rolling.

-- Most of the qwerty left-side letters remains on the left side.
+- Most of the QWERTY left-side letters remains on the left side.
 I work in programs like Blender, which usually means only one hand on the keyboard and a ton of shortcuts, so keeping them on the same side is desirable.
 For example, Blender's GRS transforms are all on the left-side home-row.
 For the few important ones on the right side, I have a mirrored layer ready under one of the thumb keys.

 - Repeat Key.
 What a fantastic concept, double letter words are now a joy.
 This extends to vim shortcuts like `dd` as well!
 I still keep noticing places where I'm not using this enough.

-### The "Bad"
+### The Bad

 - In the beginning, `b` / `y` kinda bothered me, especially in Czech words like `kdyby` and `bylo`.
 Now I don't really mind it.
 The English `yi` also doesn't bother me as much as I thought it would (probably from all the years of pinky conditioning).
 However, the trigram `you` still feels a bit funky.
 Worth noting, the kb geometry could help with `b` / `y` quite a bit, I believe most boards don't have these keys enough to the side, which would be a more natural direction...